Pravesh-Sudha/100-Days-of-Code/day-6/README.md

-# Day 1 of 100DaysofCode
+# Day 6 of 100DaysofCode
-Feeling excited to start Day 1 of 100 DaysOfCode, today, I learnt about the Evolution of Cloud + Infrastructure as code (Part 1) and Terraform overview and setup locally.
+Feeling excited to start Day 6 of 100 DaysOfCode, today, I learnt about how to create a Web-app-module with use of module like dns , compute, main, outputs, storage, variables, etc.

 ## Modifications
 - remove backend definition